How to Play the Final Fantasy XIV Free Trial

 Before you sign up for a Final Fantasy XIV free trial, you need to decide if you want to play it on Steam or on a separate PC client.
 If you choose to use Steam, you can manage your account and pre-orders on both platforms.
 However, you cannot transfer your account to a separate PC client.
 To avoid this, make sure to create an account in Steam instead.

-Another way to manage your account is to set the time limit.
+Another way to manage your account is to set a time limit.
 The free trial period lasts for three days, so be sure to set a time limit.
-Afterwards, you can use the trial period as long as you like.
+Afterward, you can use the trial period as long as you like.
 The system requirements for Final Fantasy XIV are pretty similar to those of the full game.
 You’ll need to have at least 2 GB of RAM, an AMD Geforce 8800, or Windows Vista SP1.

 Another way to manage your account during a Final Fantasy XIV free trial is to use the MogStation.
 It will allow you to create a Free Company.
 This will allow you to add friends and create parties.
 You’ll be able to send and receive mail with your friends, and you can build PvP teams.
 You’ll also be able to participate in The Feast, a ranked match.